BIZCOMPS Frequently Asked Questions (FAQs)

-A: The food service industry, being the risky business that it is, many of these businesses never really launch or not to the point where the owners get a return on their FF&E investment, let alone make a profit.
+A: Operating in the food service industry can be a risky business.
+Many of these businesses never really launch or develop to the point where the owners get a return on their FF&E investment, let alone make a profit.
 So the result is the new buyer gets a bargain on the FF&E (an asset sale).
-Also, as BIZCOMPS has pointed out in the User's Guide, the FF&E estimate is the least accurate of the reported information.
+Also, as BIZCOMPS has pointed out in the prior FAQ and in the User's Guide, the FF&E estimate is the least accurate of the reported information.
 The FF&E amount indicated is still useful, though, as it gives some indication of the newness of the FF&E. A higher number should reflect newer equipment.

 The cost of opening a new restaurant is huge and the value reported may be the new cost, the owner's or broker's estimate of value, or depreciated book value.
-It is worth more installed and the value we reflect should be "fair market value in place" (an M&E appraiser term), helping to earn whatever sales and profits the business generates.
+It is worth more installed and the value we reflect should be "fair market value in place" (a machinery and equipment (M&E) appraiser term), helping to earn whatever sales and profits the business generates.
 If the FF&E is ever taken to the curb and sold, the owner will be lucky to receive pennies on the dollar.

 Q: What currency is being used with regards to the Canadian transactions in BIZCOMPS?